SofaPirate/Plaquette/docs/getting_started.rst

    Then, launch the Arduino `Serial Plotter <https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-serial-plotter/>`__ by selecting in in **Tools > Serial Plotter**.

-Now try modulating the width of ``myWave`` instead of its period:
+Now try modulating the skew of ``myWave`` instead of its period:

 .. code:: cpp

-    myWave.width(myModulator);
+    myWave.skew(myModulator);

 Use a button
 ~~~~~~~~~~~~

 Now let's try to do some very simple interactivity by using a simple switch or button.
 For this
 we will be using the internal pull-up resistor available on Arduino boards for a very simple circuit.
 One leg of the button should be connected to ground (GND) while the other should be connected to
 digital pin 2.

 .. tip::

    If you do not have a button or switch, you can just use two electric wires: one connected to
    ground (GND) and the other one to digital pin 2.
 When you want to press the button, simply touch
    the wires together to close the circuit.

 Declare the button unit with the other units at the top of your sketch: